 The Trust is committed to promoting the welfare and wellbeing of children, young people and adults at risk.

-The Trust has a Head of Integrated Services who oversees Safeguarding Adult Leads and Named Nurses for Safeguarding Children.
-In addition, the Trust has a Named Doctor for Safeguarding Children.
+The Trust has a head of integrated services who oversees safeguarding adult leads and named nurses for safeguarding children.
+The Trust also has a named doctor for safeguarding children.
 There are safeguarding children practitioners and adult safeguarding officers who provide local support to clinicians and work closely with the local authority.

-We have representation at local safeguarding boards/partnerships for both adults and children.
+We have representation at local safeguarding boards and partnerships for both adults and children.

-If you are concerned that a child or adult is at immediate risk of significant harm contact the Police on 999.
+If you are concerned that a child or adult is at immediate risk of significant harm call the police on 999.